duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/30_advanced_demos/77_lf_lfv_demos.md

 * For more details you can refer to https://arxiv.org/abs/1506.01497
 * On just using the Faster RCNN we noticed that the smaller duckies and the far away duckiebots were not detected properly.
 * So to do detection at different scales for more fine-grained detections, we use the Feature Pyramid Network.
 For more details look at https://arxiv.org/abs/1612.03144
-* We used the implementation by Facebook AI research in their Detectron 2 framwork.
+* We used the implementation by Facebook AI research in their Detectron 2 framework.
 <p align="center">
   <img src="https://github.com/charan223/duckietown-report/blob/master/images/rcnn.png" alt="RCNN" width="400" height="600">
   <img src="https://github.com/charan223/duckietown-report/blob/master/images/fpn.png" alt="FPN" width="400" height="200">
 </p>

 Training Details
-* 80:20 Train:Val Split.
+* We used a 80:20 Train, Val Split.
-* Approx 500 Duckiebot instances and 5k duckie instances.
+* Approx 500 Duckiebot instances and 5k duckie instances were used.
-* Pre-trained weights from MS-COCO
+* For the backbones we use pre-trained weights from MS-COCO.
+So we need to only fine-tune to our dataset.
+Which is time-efficient as well as allows us to train on our small-dataset.

-Exptected results
+Obtained Results
-* Mean Average Precision : Duckie : 52.180  and  Duckiebot : 52.011
+* Mean Average Precision(MAP) for duckies was 52.180  and  for duckiebot was 52.011
-* Inference Time : 0.05 sec/img
+* Inference Time for the trained model is 0.05 sec/img
-* Robust to Different Lighting conditions
+* The detectins are robust to different lighting conditions as can be seen from the results below.

 We present some qualitative results which clearly show that this method performs really well and is able to accurately detect all the duckiebots and all the ducks which are important.